Reviewer IndieView with L.T. Anderson

 LT Anderson is a father-daughter writing team comprised of Les and Taylor Anderson.
 To read their reviews visit their website.
 While you’re there you can explore and find out about their book as well.

-2 responses to “Reviewer IndieView with L.T.
+2 thoughts on “Reviewer IndieView with L.T.
 Anderson